LaMonte Wade Jr Player Props: Giants vs. Mariners

-On Tuesday, LaMonte Wade Jr (.333 slugging percentage in past 10 games, with zero home runs) and the San Francisco Giants face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
-First pitch is at 4:35 PM ET.
+LaMonte Wade Jr -- with a slugging percentage of .333 in his past 10 games (including zero homers) -- will be in action for the San Francisco Giants versus the Seattle Mariners, with Tommy Milone on the hill, on July 5 at 9:05 PM ET.

 LaMonte Wade Jr Game Info & Props vs. the Mariners